vertica/vertica-prometheus-exporter/documentation/dockercommands.md

    28 root      0:00 grep export
 ```

-**For additional details on running the exporter in a docker container see the tipsandtechniques.md in the documentaiton directory**
+**For additional details on running the exporter in a docker container see the tipsandtechniques.md in the documentation directory**